 China, Taiwan clash over history, Beijing says can't 'invade' what is already Chinese territory

-BEIJING/TAIPEI: China and Taiwan clashed over their competing interpretations of history in an escalating war of words over what Beijing views as provocations from Taiwan's government, and said it is impossible to "invade" what is already Chinese land.
+BEIJING: China and Taiwan clashed over their competing interpretations of history in an escalating war of words over what Beijing views as provocations from Taiwan's government, and said on Wednesday (Jun 25) it is impossible to "invade" what is already Chinese land.

 China views democratically governed Taiwan as its own territory and has stepped up military and political pressure over the past five years.
 China has an especial dislike of Taiwan's President Lai Ching-te, calling him a "separatist".